 You might also enjoy “Strategies on Good Logo Design“.

 To answer this question, we must first determine what simplicity in design is, what it does to a design and how to incorporate simplicity into a design.

-A simple colour scheme normally does not feature more than three colours, though of course there can be exceptions.
-But because simplicity in design means stripping out all unnecessary things, a colour scheme that is limited to a text, an accent and perhaps a background colour is all a simple design really needs.
+A simple color scheme normally does not feature more than three colors, though of course there can be exceptions.
+But because simplicity in design means stripping out all unnecessary things, a color scheme that is limited to a text, an accent and perhaps a background color is all a simple design really needs.

 Simplicity has three major effects on web design.
 First, it improves the legibility of the design.
 Micro white space, the space between lines and characters, can make text easier to read.
 It can also guide readers to the most important parts of a design: an extra amount of white space around an element can act as a subtle highlight for it.
 It also allows readers to get the information they want quickly by making it easy for them to scan the design easily.

 Take a look at this UI kit which exemplifies the beauty of clean and simple interfaces

 Second, it improves first impressions.
 The ability to scan makes a better impression on today’s time-poor viewer, and they appreciate a design that can get to the point.
 Moreover, a simple design gives the impression of luxury.
 Cheap things need to make a hard sell, so they cram as much information into a space as possible.
 A simple design suggests the opposite: that whatever the design is for is so upmarket that it doesn’t need to work to convince the viewer of its quality.
 The difference in design of direct mail advertisements and magazine ads for luxury products illustrates this perfectly.

 Third, it is easier to amend or update a simple design.
 Simple designs do not repeat themselves, and they do not overcrowd the page with lots of filler.
 If a simple design needs to be updated, only things like colours, fonts, gradients and text need to be changed.
 The more complex a design, the more things need to changed when a design is updated.